 IOWA WORKFORCE DEVELOPMENT UNEMPLOYMENT INSURANCE APPEALS BUREAU

 SUNDAY M MAYDEW Claimant

-APPEAL 19A-UI-03535-H2T
+APPEAL 19A-UI-03537-H2T

 ADMINISTRATIVE LAW JUDGE DECISION

 IOWA WORKFORCE DEVELOPMENT DEPARTMENT

 OC: 02/17/19 Claimant: Appellant (1)

 Iowa Code § 96.6(2) - Timeliness of Appeal

 STATEMENT OF THE CASE:

-The claimant/appellant filed an appeal from the April 4, 2019, (reference 04), unemployment insurance decision that found claimant was not eligible for unemployment benefits because claimant failed to participate in reemployment services.
+The claimant/appellant filed an appeal from the April 16, 2019, (reference 06) unemployment insurance decision that found claimant overpaid unemployment insurance benefits.
 The parties were properly notified of the hearing.
 A telephone hearing was held on May 23, 2019.
 Claimant participated personally.
-Becky Goodier, Workforce Advisor, participated on behalf of Iowa Workforce Development.
 Department Exhibit D-1 was admitted into the record.

 ISSUES:

 Did the claimant file a timely appeal?

 FINDINGS OF FACT:

-Having reviewed all of the evidence in the record, the administrative law judge finds: An ineligibility decision was mailed to claimant's last known address of record on April 4, 2019.
-The claimant did receive the decision before April 14, 2019.
-The decision contained a warning that an appeal must be postmarked or received by the Appeals Section by April 14, 2019.
-The appeal was not filed until April 29, 2019, some fifteen days after the date noticed on the ineligibility decision.
-Claimant's Mother's house burned down on April 14 and she was too distracted or distraught to file her appeal at that time.
-Claimant could have filed her appeal prior to April 14, 2019.
+Having reviewed all of the evidence in the record, the administrative law judge finds: An overpayment decision was mailed to claimant's last known address of record on April 16, 2019.
+The claimant did receive the decision before April 26, 2019.
+The decision contained a warning that an appeal must be postmarked or received by the Appeals Section by April 26, 2019.
+The appeal was not filed until April 29, 2019.
+Claimant's Mother's house burned down on April 14 and she was too distracted or distraught to file her appeal in a timely manner.
 REASONING AND CONCLUSIONS OF LAW: For the reasons that follow, the administrative law judge concludes claimant's appeal is untimely.
 Iowa Code section 96.6(2) provides: